 Amref Health Africa jointly with the World Health Organization (WHO) organized the first Amref Health Africa International conference which was held on 15 – 17 November, 2014, at Safari Park Hotel, Nairobi, Kenya.
 The conference was an excellent platform for researchers, policy makers, health practitioners, advocates and civil society organizations to share and exchange evidence drawn from research and experiences in health development programmes in Africa.
 The theme for the first conference was: From evidence to action: lasting health change for Africa.
 The Conference brought together 439 delegates from 20 countries, seven from outside Africa.
 The conference was generously sponsored by national and international organizations and agencies.
 The conference aimed to explore and debate on how Africa can influence the global health agenda to improve health and human rights on the continent.
-Building on the success of the first conference, the Africa Health Agenda International Conference is scheduled for March 7-9, 2017.
+Building on the success of the first conference, the 2nd Africa Health Agenda International Conference was scheduled for March 7-9, 2017.
 The conference aimed to explore and debate on how Africa can influence the global health agenda to improve health and human rights on the continent.
-Click here to read the Communique from the Conference
+Click here to read the Communique from the Conference.

 It is recognised that each country faces specific challenges to achieving sustainable development.
 The commitment to strengthen international cooperation to address these persistent challenges and to ensuring promotion of social equity is at the core ofthe SDGs.
 The achievement of the SDGs will depend on global partnerships for sustainable development with active engagement of governments, civil society, the private sector, the United Nations system and other partners.